realm/realm-dart/runtime/README.md

 The preview version of Realm SDK for Dart™ does not need a custom engine since the required Dart VM APIs are qpublic in the official Dart VM.

-This directory conatins a diff file for all the changes made.
+This directory contains a diff file for all the changes made.

 The base Flutter 2.0 engine version is https://github.com/flutter/engine/commit/40441def692f444660a11e20fac37af9050245ab